ibm-cloud-docs/cloud-databases/reference-hpcs.md

 {{site.data.keyword.attribute-definition-list}}

-# Hyper Protect Crypto Services integration
+# {{site.data.keyword.hscrypto}} integration
 {: #hpcs}

+{{site.data.keyword.cloud}} is changing dedicated key management services from {{site.data.keyword.hscrypto}} to {{site.data.keyword.keymanagementservicelong}} Dedicated.
+As part of this change, {{site.data.keyword.hscrypto}} (HPCS) will reach End of Life (EOL) in Q1 2027 and will no longer be supported for use with this service after that time.
+You must migrate all existing HPCS root keys to   {{site.data.keyword.keymanagementservicelong_notm}} Dedicated (Single Tenant) before HPCS reaches End of Life to ensure continued service availability and support.
+[Learn how to migrate your root keys](#migrating_hpcs_to_kp).
+{: deprecated}

-The data that you store in {{site.data.keyword.cloud}} Databases is encrypted by default by using randomly generated keys.
+The data that you store in {{site.data.keyword.databases-for}} is encrypted by default by using randomly generated keys.
 If you need to control the encryption keys, you can Bring Your Own Key (BYOK) through [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started), and use one of your own keys to encrypt your databases.
 Take note that {{site.data.keyword.hscrypto}} for {{site.data.keyword.cloud}} Databases backups is currently not supported for the majority of regions and not recommended to be used without careful considerations of the impact to disaster recovery.

-This document covers the integration of {{site.data.keyword.hscrypto}} (HPCS) with Cloud Databases, which includes {{site.data.keyword.databases-for-elasticsearch}}, {{site.data.keyword.databases-for-mongodb}}, {{site.data.keyword.databases-for-postgresql}}, {{site.data.keyword.databases-for-redis}}, {{site.data.keyword.databases-for-mysql_full}}, and {{site.data.keyword.messages-for-rabbitmq}}.
-{: .note}

 To get started, you need [{{site.data.keyword.hscrypto}}](/catalog/services/hyper-protect-crypto-services) provisioned on your {{site.data.keyword.cloud_notm}} account.

 ## Creating or adding a key in {{site.data.keyword.hscrypto}}
 {: #create-key}